sh-lee-prml/HierSpeechpp/README.md

 ## LICENSE
 - Code in this repo: MIT License
-- Model Weights: CC-BY-NC-4.0 license (We utilize a public-available dataset, however, some have the CC-BY-NC-4.0 license.)
+- Model Weights: CC-BY-NC-4.0 license (We utilize a public-available dataset, however, some datasets are distributed under the CC BY-NC 4.0 license.)